sallyjeong/triangle/README.md

 # Triangle
-/* Takes 6 numbers interpreted as three Cartestian   */
+Takes 6 numbers interpreted as three Cartesian points.
-/*         points.                                                             */
-/* Outputs the area of the triangle formed by the input points   */
+Outputs the area of the triangle formed by the input points.